 Turkey is such a beautiful and sweet country.. ^_^

-the large Topkapi Palace.. :) behind me is the Gate of Salutation..
+the large Topkapi Palace.. 🙂 standing in front of the Gate of Salutation..

-it was the royal residence of the Ottoman Sultans for approximately 400 years..
+it was the royal residence of the Ottoman Sultans for about 400 years..

-following the end of the Ottoman Empire in 1921, it was then transformed into a museum of imperial era in 1924.. and this museum contains important holy relics of the Muslim world, including Prophet Muhammad‘s cloak and sword..
+following the end of the Ottoman Empire in 1921, it was then transformed into a museum in 1924.. and this museum contains important holy relics of the Muslim world, including Prophet Muhammad‘s cloak and sword..

 ya, i’m inside the palace.. huhu.. :p

 the Gate of Felicity.. it is the entrance into the Inner Court which comprises the private and residential areas of the palace..